flowershow/test/syntax/syntax-mdx.mdx

 This sentence includes a special sign: < 100
 This sentence includes a special sign: <100
 This sentence includes a special sign: <= 100

-This sentence includes a special sign: { abc